 Reviewed by Rocket Lawyer On Call Attorney Kevin Steinacker, Esq.

-A bargain and sale deed is a legal document that transfers interest in real property from one person to another, where the grantor makes some promises regarding title, but only related to the period that the grantor owned the property.
-Therefore, the grantor promises (1) that he or she is the owner of the property, (2) that there are no encumbrances against the property during the time the grantor owned it, and (3) that the grantor will not interfere with the transferee's rights to the property.
+A warranty deed is a legal document that transfer interest in real property from one person to another, with certain specified covenants from the grantor to the grantee.
+By using a warranty deed, the grantor promises the grantee (1) that he or she is the owner of the property and has the right to convey it, (2) that no one else is possessing the property, (3) that there are no encumbrances against the property, (4) that no one with a better claim to the property will interfere with the grantee's rights, and (5) to defend certain claims regarding title to the property.

-In Washington, the requirements for a Bargain and sale deed are simple: it must be in writing, contain a legal description of the property, be signed by the grantor, and the grantor's signature must be notarized.
+In Washington, the requirements for a Warranty deed are simple: it must be in writing, contain a legal description of the property, be signed by the grantor, and the grantor's signature must be notarized.

-More than just a template, our step-by-step interview process makes it easy to create a Washington Bargain and Sale Deed.
+More than just a template, our step-by-step interview process makes it easy to create a Washington Warranty Deed.

 Save, sign, print, and download your document when you are done.

-Our step-by-step interview process makes creating a printable Washington Bargain and Sale Deed easy.
+Our step-by-step interview process makes creating a printable Washington Warranty Deed easy.